National Registration Act 1939: Class codes

 Temporary buff cards were issued to children under 16 but did not carry a class code.

 Expiry of the Act

 On 21 February 1952, it ceased to be necessary to carry an identity card, and the Act itself formally expired on 22 May 1952.
 The last person prosecuted under the Act was Harry Willcock, who had refused to produce his identity card for a police officer in December 1950.
 Even after the National Registration system was abandoned in 1952, the National Registration number persisted, being used within the National Health Service, for voter registration, and for the National Insurance system.

-Importance of the register
+Genealogical significance

 The register is particularly important for genealogists because: